ngrande/kubectl-cheatsheet/kubectl-cheatsheet.md

 # Cheat Sheet

+Treat the following document as a quick-reference to get example `YAML` and `shell` commands for creating/executing different Kubernetes objects.
+For in-depth explanations click on the provided __Kubernetes Doc__ links.

+---

-When running those commands you can always add the flags `--dry-run=client -o yaml` to only show the corresponding YAML notation.
+When running `kubectl` commands you can always add the flags `--dry-run=client -o yaml` to only show the corresponding YAML notation.

+---

 - [Cheat Sheet](#cheat-sheet)
   - [Enable completion](#enable-completion)